zaiisao/Documentation/en/Video/volume_mac.md

 ![](https://web-cdn.agora.io/docs-files/1548729191542)

 ## Implementation
-Before proceeding, ensure that you prepare the development environment.
-See [Integrate the SDK](../../en/Video/mac_video.md).
+Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](../../en/Video/start_call_mac.md) or [Start a Live Broadcast](../../en/Video/start_live_mac.md).

-### Set the Recording Volume
+### Set the recording volume

 **Recording** is the process in which audio signals are captured by recorders and transported to signal senders.
 You can change the recording volume by adjusting the **volume of the recording device** or the **volume of the audio signal**.
 On macOS, Agora recommends adjusting the recording volume with related APIs.

-#### Adjust the Volume of the Recording Device
+#### Adjust the volume of the recording device

 The value of the volume ranges between 0 and 255.
 0 represents the recording device is muted, and 255 is the maiximum volume.

+Sample code

 ```swift
 // swift